rtsao/csjs/README.md

 CSJS was inspired by [CSS Modules] and they are virtually identical in concept.
 However, the key difference is CSS Modules attempts to reproduce an ES6-style module system into your CSS, whereas CSJS simply uses native JS modules and provides a convenient way to write scoped, modular CSS.

 One advantage is CSJS is valid JavaScript so it works without any extra tooling (CSS Modules is not valid CSS).
-Also, because CSJS is plain JavaScript and CSS, you don't have to learn any new syntax or semantics.
+Also, because CSJS is essentially an amalgamation of plain JavaScript and plain CSS, you don't have to learn any new syntax or semantics.

 ##### Why not Radium?

 Inline styles are cool, but there are limitations to using pure inline styles.
-For example, things like pseudo-classes and media queries aren't possible with inline styles.
-Radium works around this by re-implementing them with JavaScript via wrapping React's render method.
-Thus Radium is wholly dependent on React.
-CSJS has no such dependency, and can work with any framework or vanilla JS.
-Furthermore, these JavaScript re-implementations of media queries and pseudo-classes are slower than the native CSS implementations you can use with CSJS.
+For example, pseudo-classes and media queries aren't possible with inline styles.
+Radium works around this by re-implementing them with JavaScript.
+Radium hooks into  React's render method and is thus wholly dependent on React.
+CSJS has no such dependency and works regardless of framework ( or lack therof).
+Furthermore, because CSJS allows you to use native media queries and psuedo-classes, there's no performance tradeoff (unlike the JavaScript/React re-implementations in Radium).

-Pure inline styles makes a lot sense if you have lots of dynamic styles with runtime calculations, but there's no benefit if your styles are static and you can get scoping through other means.

 ## See Also
 * https://github.com/rtsao/csjs-example-app